wjc666666/Assignment-1---ReactJS-app/README.md

 + /reviews/:id – Displays movie details along with any reviews for that particular movie.
 + /upcoming – Displays upcoming movies scheduled for release.
 + /trending – Displays the trending movies for the current week.
++ /movies/:id/recommendations – Displays a list of recommended movies for the current movie.

 Protected Routes:
-There are no specific authentication requirements for this app; all routes are accessible to the public.
+This app does not include authentication; all routes are accessible to the public.(Several new features are integrated e.g. pagination, third-party authentication with Firebase, or similar may add to it)

 ## Independent learning (If relevant).